fsprojects/Rezoom.SQL/README.md

 change it as you code, without having to touch a real database until you're ready to run.

+Here's an example.
+You might want to refresh the page to start the GIF from the beginning.

 ![animated example usage to write queries](doc/ReadmeResources/ModelChange.gif)

 Check out the [query